-In theory, the service centers are bound by the expedite criteria promulgated by USCIS headquarters.
-A USCIS November 30, 2001 memo concerning traditional expedites, lists the following criteria:
+The service centers are bound by the expedite criteria promulgated by USCIS headquarters.
+In addition to a June 9, 2021 memo concerning traditional expedites, the USCIS website lists the following:

-Even so, service center interpretation of these criteria varies from case-to-case.
+The criteria are further spelled out in the USCIS policy manual.
+Even so, service center interpretation of these criteria can vary from case-to-case.

 In all cases, remember that the most compelling cases are those that involve a last-minute emergency such as illness, injury, etc., that the petitioner can somehow document, combined with significant potential financial harm.
-Expedites requested because the service center has gone well beyond the estimated processing times stated on their website are iffy.
-Expedites justified on the grounds that it now is taking even longer to get visas issued at the consulates are iffier still.
-Try to address, if not document, every criterion possibly applicable to your case, including those in the November 30, 2001 USCIS memo and those on the respective service center web site.
+Try to address, if not document, every criterion possibly applicable to your case.

 Finally, if USCIS agrees that an O or P petition merits expedited handling, it does have emergency procedures for obtaining the labor consultation if required.
 Even in a dire emergency, the petitioner should still try to obtain the labor certification first, to save USCIS processing time.
 Otherwise, though, the petitioner should make it clear in the accompanying letter and on the O/P Classification Supplement that it wishes to invoke these procedures, by asking USCIS to obtain the consultation under the emergency procedures, citing 8 CFR § 214.2(o)(5)(i)(E) for O petitions, and 8 CFR § 214.2(p)(&)(i)(E) for P petitions.